fanguohao/cpython-interface/README.md

 # description

 A warp of cpython api in which two interfaces are implemented.
-One is for base type (int, float, array) interact with python, another (cvinterface) for cv usage. `demo.cpp` is to show how to call a python script which converts color images to grey from c++.
+One is for base type (int, float, array) interact with python, another (cvinterface) for cv usage. `demo.cpp` is an example to show how to call a python script which converts color images to grey from c++.

 # project tree